wh1t3cAt1k/whitemath/README.md

 - Generic mathematical functions for arbitrary numeric types using the Numeric<T, C> wrapper.

-You just write a calculator (see ICalc<T>) for your brand-new `MyComplex`, `MyInt` or `Foo` numeric type (it can even be a `string`) that has basic operations and constants defined (such as zero, sum, subtraction, multiplication etc.) - poof, magic! these generic functions start working for you.
-They can even calculate trigonometry and exponentiation (using Taylor series expansion).
+You just write an `ICalc` calculator for your brand-new `MyComplex`, `MyInt` or `Foo` numeric type (it can even be a `string`) that has basic operations and constants defined, such as zero, sum, subtraction, multiplication etc. Then – poof, magic!
+These generic functions start working for you.
+They can even do trigonometry and exponentiation using Taylor series expansion.

-All the statistical functions, such as SampleAverage, MovingAverage etc. are also (hopefully) going to work with arbitrary numeric types.
+All the statistical functions, such as `SampleAverage`, `MovingAverage` etc. are also (hopefully) going to work with arbitrary numeric types.

 - Long integer arithmetic with arbitrary numeric bases for digit arrays (something `BigInt` doesn't have).